 Dwarves have four varied racial perks:

-Find Treasure: This allows you to sense nearby treasure, making it appear on the minimal.
+- Find Treasure: This allows you to sense nearby treasure, making it appear on the minimap.

-Stoneform: An active skill, this grants immunity to Bleed, Poison, and Disease effects.
-Also, armour is increased by 10 percent.
+- Stoneform: An active skill, this grants immunity to Bleed, Poison, and Disease effects.
+Also, armour is increased by 10%.
 It only lasts 8 seconds, however.

 Thanks to Stoneform and Frost Resistance, the Dwarf is a solid choice for anyone keen to get involved in PvP regardless of which class they favour.
 Stoneform is a hefty advantage if you're trying to fend off an enemy Rogue or Warrior, for instance.
 Dwarves are fairly tough so they work well as Warriors or Rogues.